 Apple Arcade is a gaming subscription service for iOS, macOS, and tvOS that will initially feature more than 100 “new and exclusive” games.
 Apple is “handpicking” the games that you’ll get with the service and working with highly regarded game developers such as Hironobu Sakaguchi and Ken Wong.
-Apple Arcade games will have no in-app purchases, will be downloadable for offline play, and will be playable across the iPhone, iPad, Mac, and Apple TV.
+Apple Arcade games will have no in-app purchases, are downloadable for offline play, and can be played across the iPhone, iPad, Mac, and Apple TV.

 When will it be available?